If you’re a pensioner looking for a mortgage, you can get the right advice here.

 The amount of loan you are approved for will vary depending on the type of mortgage you would like, the property type, your age, income and other factors.
-Because of this, it can be helpful to speak to a mortgage broker who has experience with finding lenders for older borrowers, specifically police officers.
+Because of this, it can be helpful to speak to a mortgage broker who has experience with finding lenders for elderly borrowers, specifically police officers.

-There are UK mortgages for older military borrowers available and when lenders assess your application, they will carry out the usual affordability checks to determine whether they can approve your mortgage.
+There are mortgages for older military borrowers available and when lenders assess your application, they will carry out the usual affordability checks to determine whether they can approve your mortgage.
 This will involve looking at your pension and calculating whether you can afford your monthly mortgage payments.

 Some lenders have age limits that they impose on their borrowers which could be capped at 75.
-Therefore if you want to take a joint mortgage out with a retired parent, you may find it difficult to find a lender.
+Therefore, if you want to take a joint mortgage out with your son, daughter or even a younger friend, you may find it difficult to find a lender.

-Yes, there are lenders who accept applications from older first time buyers.
-Some may have first time buyer mortgage age limits, so speak to a mortgage advisor before making an application and they can point you in the right direction of a lender who is more likely to accept you.
+Yes, there are lenders who accept applications from older first-time buyers.
+Some may have first-time buyer mortgage age limits, so speak to a mortgage advisor before making an application and they can find the lenders most likely to accept and approve your application.

 Many homeowners use online mortgage calculators to get a better understanding of how much they can borrow when taking out a mortgage past retirement age.

-However these tools won’t be able to give you an exact figure as every lender uses different criteria to calculate how much they are willing to lend to you.
+However, these tools won’t be able to give you an exact figure as every lender uses different criteria to calculate how much they are willing to lend to you.